How is your food grown?

 The bulk of our vegetable seeds are purchased from High Mowing with any remaining seeds coming from: Kitchen Table Seed House(local seed company), JohnnysWilliam Dam, and Seed Savers Exchange.
 We source organic seed whenever possible to encourage the growth and well roundedness of the entire organic farming sector.
 We take this very seriously and want to put our money where our mouth is.
 That's why over 95% of the seeds we buy each year are certified organic.

-The seeds planted for cover cropping (scroll up to read more) is both grown on the farm and come from a variety of Canadian (and some American) seed producers.
+The seeds planted for cover cropping (scroll up to read more) is both grown on the farm and come from a variety of seed producers.

-We are always trying to save as much of our own seed as possible without compromising quality.
-We currently save seed for wheat, rye, tomatoes, potatoes and garlic.
+We currently save seed for wheat, rye, potatoes and garlic.
 This allows us to be more self-sufficient while beginning to adapt the varieties that we grow to our region.